CoinRemitter/magento2/README.md

 1. Download coinremitter magento plugin (zip file).
 2. Login to your server and unzip the file and rename it to ‘Checkout’.
 3. Navigate to Magento installation root directory.
 There You’ll find a folder named ‘code’ situated in the ‘app’ folder.
 In case of the absence of the folder, create a folder in the ‘app’ folder with the name 'code'.
-Then move the ‘Checkout’ folder into the 'Coinremitter' folder situated in the ‘code’ folder.
+Now Create a 'coinremitter' folder into the 'code' folder, Then move the ‘Checkout’ folder into the 'coinremitter' folder.
 4. Run following commands in terminal to install Coinremitter Plugin
 	* php bin/magento setup:upgrade
 	* php bin/magento setup:di:compile